renanfssilva/GradeBook/README.md

 # GradeBook
-A little project to learn C# fundamentals.
+A little project to review and learn new things about C# fundamentals.